CNURobotics/flexible_navigation/README.md

 Install
 -------

+A complete demonstration system is provided as part of the CHRISLab [Create Flexible Navigation] demonstration.
+Follow setup and operation directions there for an integrated demonstration.
+The complete system is easily setup and built by following the installation directions at [CHRISLab Install].

-The Flexible Navigation system uses the latest version of ROS Kinetic.
-You should first follow the [install guide] and get that set up before proceeding.
+The Flexible Navigation system has been tested using the latest version of ROS Kinetic.
+You should first follow the [ROS Install Guide] and get that set up before proceeding.

 License
 -------